-- Tests must be administered within 3 days of the start of the mission trip with results uploaded to the online MyMission account of the team leader or team members.
+- Tests must be administered within 3 days of the start of the mission trip with proof of results sent to Team Leaders, who will confirm negative results for their entire team through their online MyMission account.

 - Because of this, we recommend taking an earlier rapid test 7 days before your trip, to give yourself an opportunity to fall within the CDC-recommended 5-day quarantine window if you test positive with no symptoms or improving symptoms.

 - PLEASE NOTE: EM is not able to offer refunds for team members who are unable to participate due to a positive Covid test.
 In the event a team member is unable to participate, your team will receive a credit (for the amount paid toward any withdrawing team members minus the $100 per person deposit), to be used toward a future EM mission trip in the next 12 months.

 - Team members who are partially or fully vaccinated are still required to submit proof of a negative test result within 3 days of the start of the trip.

 3. Masks will be required in some situations:

 - Domestically — Indoors in all public spaces (minus housing locations)

 - Individually — When a team member exhibits 1 or more Covid symptoms (until after receiving a negative test result—see #4)